openlab-at-city-tech/openlab/wp-content/plugins/advanced-sidebar-menu/readme.txt

 = Does the menu change for each page you are on? =

 Yes.
-Based on whatever page, post or category you are on, the menu will change automatically to display the current parents and children.
+Based on whatever page post or category you are on, the menu will change automatically to display the current parents and children.

 == Changelog ==

+= 9.7.1 =
+* Established a migration plan for removing the `WidgetWithId` interface.
+* Improved GitHub Actions workflows security.
+* Updated node packages to resolve vulnerabilities.
+* Tested to WordPress Core 6.8.2.

 = 9.7.0 =
 * Added new individual block icons.